 Our Guide to the Best Things to Do in Byron Bay

 When you’re looking at what to do in Byron Bay, there’s a wide range of activities, each one more captivating than the last.

-Whether it’s visiting local landmarks like the world-famous lighthouse, or enjoying the delightful sunset over the Pacific Ocean, everything simply feels magical here.
+Whether it’s visiting local landmarks like the world-famous lighthouse or enjoying the delightful sunset over the Pacific Ocean, everything simply feels magical here.

-And because tourism is big part of the town, there are extra fun things to do in Byron Bay, like snorkelling and diving, or exploring the nearby rainforest hinterlands.
+And because tourism is a big part of the town, there are extra fun things to do in Byron Bay, like snorkelling and diving, or exploring the nearby rainforest hinterlands.